Updated March 23, 2023

 Introduction to AWS Aurora

 AWS Aurora is a managed database service offering from amazon cloud.
-This is one of the widely used services for data store for low latency and transactional data storage and processing.
+This is one of the widely used services for data storage for low latency and transactional data storage and processing.
 The AWS aurora service provides the comprehensive features of open source databases like MySQL and PostgreSQL along with enterprise standard reliability and scalability.
 It works with a clustered approach with data replication in the AWS availability zone for efficient data availability.
 It works much faster compared to the native MySQL and PostgreSQL databases with low server maintenance feasibility.
 It supports high storage capacity which can scale up to 64 Terabytes of database size for enterprise implementation.

 What is AWS Aurora?

 AWS Aurora is a relational database built with a cloud that is fully managed.
 It is compatible with MySQL and Postgresql.
 Developer & DBA already know how to deal with MySQL and PostgreSQL.
 Aurora will give you a combination of the speed and reliability of an enterprise database with the cost-effectiveness and simplicity of an open-source database.
 If your current application is developed with MySQL or Postgresql you can use Aurora.
-Aurora can delivery speed and throughput up to 5 times of MySQL and 3 times of PostgreSQL with your existing system means you won’t require to change your existing system.
+Aurora can deliver speed and throughput up to 5 times of MySQL and 3 times of PostgreSQL with your existing system means you won’t require to change your existing system.

-How Aurora relates to Engines of Amazon RDS?
+How Aurora Relates to Engines of Amazon RDS?

 The following points will illustrate how standard engines of Amazon RDS i.e, MySQL and PostgreSQL relates to Aurora: